AlfredCYL/gplearn_cross_factor/README.md

 We have incorporated a range of additional fitness metrics to complement rankIC.
 These new metrics include irir, quantile returns and monotonicity.
 By incorporating these metrics, you can conduct a more comprehensive evaluation of factors, leading to improved GP performance.

 ### Enhanced Base Operators
 The modified package now offers an expanded set of base operators, including both time series and cross-sectional capabilities.
 This enhancement provides increased flexibility, empowering researchers and practitioners to conduct more effective cross-sectional factor analysis.
+More operators (ts_residual, ts_cov, normalization, standardization, etc.) are coming.

 ## Getting Started